 Cash Flow Coverage Ratio Calculator is a tool that helps in calculating whether a company’s cash flows from its operations can pay off its debt.
-This ratio is useful for creditors, banks, investors, and managers of the company to get an idea of how well is company performing financially.
+This ratio is useful for creditors, banks, investors, and managers of the company to get an idea of how well the company is performing financially.

 Formula for Calculating Cash Flow Coverage Ratio

-Formula for calculating cash flow coverage ratio is:
+The formula for calculating the cash flow coverage ratio is:

 Cash Flow Coverage Ratio = Operating Cash Flow / Total Debts Payable During the Year